BEST STARTS FOR KIDS

 Having kids where they can see something interesting. e.g. In the shopping centre a mirror works a treat, toy catalogues also work well

 Noticing and acknowledging positive behaviours immediately

 Giving a reward linked to positive behaviour at the end.
-But by linking it to behaviour, kidslearn there's something in it for them, for being good.
+But by linking it to behaviour, kids learn there's something in it for them, for being cooperative.

 Whenever possible, I later addressed each one independently and told them what they'd done to help me and why I appreciated it.
 And that helped build our relationship.

 Another thing that's really important in encouraging co-operation is paying attention to what's important to a child.

 I recall a boy I taught who'd had many behaviour problems with previous teachers, and often at home with his mum.